-We offer Qualification Support Kits (QSKs) that simplify the qualification process considerably.
-These QSKs are quite popular with our customers, notably in the automotive and avionics industries.
+We offer Qualification Support Kits (QSKs) that let you simplify and automate the qualification process considerably.
+Notably in the automotive and avionics industries, the QSKs are quite popular with our customers.

 Each QSK contains three major parts: a Report Package, a Test Package, and a QSLCD Report.